waltervh/BornAgain-website/content/documentation/working-with-python/fitting/basic-fitting-tutorial/index.md

 The `FitObjective` created here is used to put into correspondence a real data, represented by numpy array, and the simulation, represented by `get_simulation` callable.
 On every fit iteration `FitObjective`

-+ will generate new simulation object for every set of fit parameters using `get_simulation` callable
++ will generate new simulation object for every set of fit parameters using `get_simulation` callable,
-+ run it to obtained simulated detector intensities
++ run it to obtained simulated detector intensities,
 + calculate chi2 between simulated and real data.

 ### Setting fit parameters